jaclu/tmux-packet-loss/README.md

 | 15              | 16                      |
 | ...             | ...                     |

-You are recommended to also consider changing status-interval to keep the update rate for this plugin relevant for your reporting needs.
+You are recommended to also consider changing status-interval to keep the update rate for this plugin relevant to your reporting needs.

 ```
 set -g status-interval 10